UieLinux/coding-for-school-os/README.md

 pikode
 ======
-pikode is a new project uielinux for children who want to learn to program.
+pikode is a new uielinux project for children who want to learn software programming

 Stay connected!